The Bethe Ansatz as a Quantum Circuit: Algebraic Bethe Circuits

-In \cite{Sopena22} a procedure was presented to distil unitary gates out of $\mathscr{R}_T$, and at the same time eliminate the ancillary qubits.
-The procedure eventually supplies the following deterministic quantum circuit which was named Algebraic Bethe Circuit or ABC.
+which was named Algebraic Bethe Circuit or ABC.
+Sharp boxes denote the gates are unitary.
 The gates $P_{k}$ are the solution to certain recursion relations involving $\mathscr{R}_T$.
-These recursion relations were solved numerically in \cite{Sopena22}, although analytical expressions were obtained for wavefunctions describing one and two magnons.
+These recursion relations were solved numerically in~\cite{Sopena22}, although analytical expressions were obtained for wavefunctions describing one and two magnons.
 In this paper we follow a different approach.
 Instead of focusing on the recursion relations, we will propose an informed ansatz for the ABC gates.
 A partial proof and strong numerical arguments will be then given in favour of its validity.
 In this way, we derive the complete solution of the quantum circuit preparing the wavefunction~\eqref{Bwf} for an arbitrary number of magnons and sites.
-Although integrability motivates \eqref{Bwf} and determines the scattering amplitude to have the form \eqref{sfunction}, we note that the construction presented in the next sections applies for an arbitrary scattering amplitude $s_{12}$.
+Although integrability motivates~\eqref{Bwf} and determines the scattering amplitude to have the form~\eqref{sfunction}, we note that the construction presented in the next sections applies for an arbitrary scattering amplitude $s_{12}$.